 The changes have been introduced as a result of new UK-wide pensions legislation.

-But the authority says the marking timetable is on schedule and that exam results will still be issued on 6 August.'On target'
+But the authority says the marking timetable is on schedule and that exam results will still be issued on 6 August.

 Changes to pensions legislation mean the SQA must assess each marker's earnings on an on-going basis and deduct pension contributions where appropriate.